Intent

 Environment

-The areas of provision are located in the same place every day and all are clearly labelled to enable your child to make informed choices, develop confidence, independence, and encourage them to take care of their nursery and to build on their previous learning.
+The learning environment is comprehensibly planned to provide learning opportunities for children across all areas of learning.
+The areas of provision are located in the same place every day and all are labelled to enable your child to make informed choices, develop confidence, independence, and encourage them to take care of their nursery and to build on their previous learning.

 Emotional Environment